rchap4/rchap4/README.md

 🌱 I’m currently hacking on projects using Rust

-👍 PowerShell and Python are also fun.
+👍 Bikes, PowerShell and Python are also fun.

+🦬 Professionally, I am a Platform Engineer working with OpenShift/Kubernetes, Prometheus, Grafana and code with Ansible, Python, Go

-👀 I’m also interested in C#, F#, Systems Automation and playing outside
+👀 I’m also interested in playing outside, the earth, and deeping our awareness around the threads that bind us together.

 <!-- - 💞️ I’m looking to collaborate on ... -->
 <!-- - 📫 How to reach me ...   -->